StanfordBDHG/NextJSTemplate/README.md

 Open [http://localhost](http://localhost) with your browser to see the result.
 You can visit [http://localhost:8080](http://localhost:8080) to see the reverse proxy setup before the main application.

 The `docker-compose.yml` setup contains a production-ready setup using a reverse proxy.

+Every version of the application on the `main` branch is automatically packaged into docker images using the `main` tag.
+Every release is also published using the `latest` and respective version tags.

 ## Learn More